bookofproofs/bookofproofs.github.io/_sources/history/19th-century/gini.md

 ### Mathematical Profile (Excerpt):
 * Gini studied in the Faculty of Law at the University of Bologna.
-* a young man - Gini - who is now beginning to work in and with Statistics, but with his culture and seriousness he seems destined to excel soon.
 * Gini published Contributo alle applicazioni statistiche del calcolo delle probabilità Ⓣ(Contribution to the statistical applications of probability) in 1907.
 * Some of Gini's early work was associated with the problem of how to measure inequalities in income and wealth in different countries.
 * Gini did not like the index devised by Pareto which he felt did not give realistic results.